MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fegetround-fesetround2.md

 ### Parameters

 *round_mode*<br/>
 The rounding mode to set, as one of the floating-point rounding macros.
-If the value is not equal to one of the floating-point rounding macros, the rounding mode is not changed.
+If the value isn't equal to one of the floating-point rounding macros, the rounding mode isn't changed.

 ## Return Value